Skip to main content

 Legality & availability

-- Yes, Upgrader is a legit operation run by Innospace LTD, a registered company in Cyprus.
+Yes, Upgrader is a legit operation run by Innospace LTD, a registered company in Cyprus.
 The site uses SSL encryption and a provably fair system, so you can verify every game result wasn't manipulated.
-I've personally withdrawn cryptocurrency without issue.
+Players generally report cryptocurrency withdrawals processing without issue.
 However, it operates without a traditional gambling license, which is common for crypto skin sites but carries inherent risk compared to a state-audited casino options.

 Gameplay & bonuses

-- No, Upgrader does not have native iOS or Android apps in the App Store or Google Play.
+No, Upgrader does not have native iOS or Android apps in the App Store or Google Play.
 Instead, the website is fully optimized for mobile browsers.
-I play on my iPhone's Safari browser all the time, and it works perfectly, all features are available and it runs smoothly.
+The site works well on iPhone Safari, with all features available and smooth performance.

 Payments & KYC